viniciuspizettadesouza/engineering-case-studies/apps/portfolio/src/content/handbook/technical-questions.md

 }
 ```

+---

-### 15. 🚀 Optimizing Re-Renders with React.memo and useCallback
+### 15. Optimizing Re-Renders with React.memo and useCallback

-You are optimizing a component to avoid unnecessary re-renders.
+You're optimizing a component to avoid unnecessary re-renders.

 ```jsx
 import React, { useState } from 'react';